 - Decreased respiratory rate

-Although the opioid component is the more powerful painkiller and is known to be addictive, the acetaminophen component of these medications carries serious risks as well.
+Although the opioid component is the more powerful painkiller and is known to be addictive, the acetaminophen component of these medications carries serious risks.
 Acetaminophen can cause damage to the liver when taken in large doses, especially in a person who already has liver problems.
-It is important to exercise caution when using Lortab and Norco due to the opioid-related risks as well as the risk of liver damage due to acetaminophen.
+It is important to exercise caution when using Lortab and Norco due to the opioid-related risks and the risk of liver damage due to acetaminophen.

 Differences Between Lortab and Norco